 Taking the popular salad south of the border, this festive Mexican Cobb Salad includes a perfect balance of flavors and hearty textures in each bite.
 You won’t believe how easy it is to put this vegetarian-friendly Cobb together!

-Toss Minute® Ready to Serve Cilantro Lime Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.
+Toss Minute® Ready to Serve Cilantro & Lime Jasmine Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.